jamesbmour/ChatDir/Notes.md

 Here’s a detailed project description for your CLI tool, which you can use for your `README.md` or other documentation:

----

-# ChatDir: Chat with Files in a Directory

-## Overview

-**ChatDir** is a powerful command-line interface (CLI) tool designed to enable users to interactively chat with files in a directory.
-Leveraging the capabilities of both local and API-based large language models (LLMs), ChatDir provides an intuitive interface to explore, analyze, and gain insights from your files using natural language processing (NLP) techniques.

-Whether you need to quickly summarize documents, search for specific information, or understand complex datasets, ChatDir makes it easy to communicate with your files as if you were having a conversation.

-## Features

-- **Local and API-Based LLMs**: Seamlessly switch between local LLMs for offline processing and API-based LLMs for leveraging the latest advancements in NLP.
-- **File Handling**: Efficiently manage and process files within a specified directory, supporting various file types and formats.
-- **Vector Database Integration**: Utilize a local vector database for efficient similarity search and data retrieval.
-- **User-Friendly CLI**: Intuitive command-line interface built with Click for easy interaction and command execution.
-- **Extensible Architecture**: Modular design allows for easy extension and customization of functionality.

 ## Installation